dustinleavins/saltstorm/README.md

 AGPL3.

 ## Saltstorm Uses Cool Technologies
-I built Saltstorm with Sinatra (with sinatra-flash) and Sequel.
+I built Saltstorm with Sinatra (with sinatra-flash and sinatra-asset-pipeline) and Sequel.
 The Rakefile uses Highline for user input. whenever makes the cron job for sending e-mails. mail sends e-mails.
 RestClient POSTs data to web users.

 The front-end uses Sass, jQuery, AngularJS, and  Bootstrap 3.0.
 Javascript & CSS are pulled from CDNs provided by Google and [Bootstrap CDN](http://bootstrapcdn.com).